-Barclaycard is part of Barclays Bank Delaware, which earns an A+ from the Better Business Bureau, where it’s been accredited since January 2001.
-However, the brand earns a 2.3 out of 10 on Trustpilot, garnering 211 one-star reviews that cite poor communication, unexpected credit limit decreases and charge issues.
+Barclaycard is part of Barclays Bank Delaware, which earns an A+ from the Better Business Bureau as of October 2020, and has been accredited since January 2001.
+However, the brand earns a 1.4 out of 5 on Trustpilot, garnering over 3,000 one-star reviews that cite poor communication, unexpected credit limit decreases and charge issues.

 I got the card.
 Now what?

 - Pay on time.
 To avoid late fees of up to $39, set up autopay to cover at least your account’s minimum payment each month.

 - Redeem your points.
 Keep an eye on your TrueBlue points balance to redeem your points for JetBlue flights once you’ve racked up enough.

 - Add employees.
 Increase your JetBlue points earnings by adding cards for your employees.
 You won’t be charged a higher annual fee for additional cards.

 The JetBlue Business Card is a no-brainer for businesses that regularly fly to JetBlue to destinations — or are looking to.

 But if you prefer other airlines or stronger rewards on everyday spending, look into other card options for small businesses.